kancharlaNarmadha/1B/README.md

-# EX 9D SERILIZATION/DESERILIZATION
+# EX 12B Comparable and Comparator Interface
 ## DATE:
 ## AIM:
-To write a Java program to perform transient in Student details(name,dept,rollno)
+To write a java program to illustrate Comparator using a separate class(Percentage comparator).Read student name and percentage of student).Display in highest percentage to low using comparator.

-Note:

-Student details are stored in a file "student.txt" using Serialization.

-Create a class Studentinfo that implements Serializable interface to make its object serialized.

-Initialize transient for dept,,rollno